-Trial set to begin in dispute over census citizenship query
+Trial starts over 2020 census citizenship question

-NEW YORK (AP) — A New York federal judge is poised to hear evidence from critics of a Commerce Department decision to put a citizenship question on the 2020 Census.
+NEW YORK (AP) — A judge launched a trial Monday in New York City over challenges to the federal government’s decision to put a citizenship question on the 2020 census by urging lawyers to put as much as possible on the public record because of high interest in the issues.

-The trial Monday is proceeding on schedule despite the Justice Department’s invitation to the Supreme Court to block it.
+U.S. District Judge Jesse M. Furman told lawyers to publicly file summaries of interviews lawyers conducted with key witnesses in the case.

-U.S. District Judge Jesse M. Furman last week harshly criticized the federal government’s efforts to delay or stop the trial.
+“Public access to court documents is particularly important in this case given the public interest in it,” Furman said just before testimony began.

 Most Read Nation & World Stories